 - Content keywords: Choose words that are relevant to your product or service to target users making searches using those same terms.
 You can tailor a set of keywords to manually reach certain demographics or meet specific goals.
 For instance, you can change your keywords to reflect seasonal interests or make the most of a sale.

-If your business sells costumes, you could add the keyword 'buy costumes' and the topic 'Hobbies & leisure > Special occasions > Holidays & seasonal events', to target your image ad at iPhones or Android devices.
-Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, Halloween or Mardi Gras.
+If your business sells costumes, you could add the Display/Video keyword 'buy costumes' and target your image ad at iPhones or Android devices.
+Then, people could view your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes.

 Bear in mind